How to Get a Personal Loan: A Step-by-Step Guide

 1. Check your credit score

-2. Calculate how much you can afford
+2. Calculate how much you need to borrow

 3. Calculate an estimated monthly payment